codecluster-softwares/codecluster/rules/comments.md

 2. Write doc comments for all exported APIs.
 3. Skip detailed comments for obvious interface props.
 4. Document function params and return values.
+5. Avoid inline comments whenever possible.
+6. If inline comments are necessary, always end them with a period.

 ## Structure